-Our firm is recognized worldwide for its substantial experience in insolvency and restructuring.
-We represent a wide range of clients, including companies in need of financial restructuring, leading financial institutions and hedge funds, creditors’ committees, acquirers, business partners, trustees and receivers in connection with the largest and most complex insolvencies and restructurings, as well as in connection with acquisitions of distressed companies, debtor-in-possession financings and exit financings.
-Indeed, no firm was more integrally involved in the various unprecedented restructuring matters that unfolded during the financial crisis.
+Davis Polk is recognized worldwide for its substantial experience in insolvency and restructuring.
+As one of the only firms in the world with both a leading debtor-side practice and a leading lender-side practice, we represent a wide range of clients, including companies in need of financial restructuring, leading financial institutions and hedge funds, investors, acquirers, business partners, trustees, administrators and receivers in connection with the largest and most complex insolvencies and restructurings, as well as in connection with acquisitions of distressed companies, debtor-in-possession financings and exit financings.

 Individual Davis Polk lawyers maintain or have held the following leadership positions in the field of insolvency and restructuring:

 - Founding director of the International Insolvency Institute, member of INSOL International and co-chair of the G-36 Committee

 - Member of Technical (organizing) Committee of INSOL International’s 2013 Global Congress

 - Member of the Official U.S. Delegation to the Insolvency Working Group of the United Nations Commission on International Trade Law (UNCITRAL)

 - Members (2) and director of the American College of Bankruptcy